biolab/orange2/docs/reference/rst/Orange.distance.instances.rst

     then Maximal returns max(dist).

-.. class:: Manhattan, ManhattanConstructor
+.. class:: ManhattanConstructor
+.. class:: Manhattan

     Manhattan distance between two instances is a sum of absolute values of distances between pairs of features, e.g. ``apply(add, [abs(x) for x in dist])`` where dist is the result of ExamplesDistance_Normalized.attributeDistances.

-.. class:: Euclidean, EuclideanConstructor
+.. class:: EuclideanConstructor
+.. class:: Euclidean

     Euclidean distance is a square root of sum of squared per-feature distances, i.e. ``sqrt(apply(add, [x*x for x in dist]))``, where dist is the result of